Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 There is hardly a person who would not care about his appearance.
 Each of us wants to look attractive - to have ideal body proportions, maybe even become a new standard of beauty.
 But, as you know, we are all different - in height, age, configuration.

-The most famous calculation methods:
+The most well-known calculation methods:

-• By Brock.
+• According to Brock.

 • According to Egorov-Levitsky.